Organized Konfusion: Solo careers

-Pharoahe Monch inked a deal with Rawkus Records after the duo's break up, and released a highly acclaimed solo album, Internal Affairs, in 1999.
+Pharoahe Monch signed a deal with Rawkus Records after the duo's break up, and released a highly acclaimed solo album, Internal Affairs, in 1999.
 The album just missed a debut in the Top 40 on the Billboard 200 chart, and spawned the Hot 100 hit single "Simon Says".
 Pharoahe and Rawkus were met with a lawsuit over a Godzilla sample used in the track, which forced Rawkus to pull the album off the shelves, to be re-released without the single.
 The album was not re-released and remains out of print.
 OK partner Prince Po joined Pharoahe for an appearance on the track "God Send".
 Other album guests included Canibus, M.O.P., Busta Rhymes, Apani B, Common, Talib Kweli, Redman, Method Man, Lady Luck and Shabaam Sahdeeq.

 Prince Po released his solo debut The Slickness in 2004 on Lex Records.
 The album almost completely missed the radar, but received fair reviews.
 Guests included Jemini, Rell, MF Doom and Raekwon.

 Between 2004 and 2005, Pharoahe recorded an album while he was signed to MCA/Geffen Records, which was never released.
 After a bidding war between prominent labels such as Bad Boy Records, Shady Records and Sony Records, Pharoahe Monch signed a deal with Steve Rifkind's SRC Records in February 2006.
 He released his second album, Desire, on June 26, 2007.
 Prince Po released his second solo album Prettyblack on August 8, 2006.
 Around this time he was also featured on Adverse's album David.
 Another Po solo LP, Saga of the Simian Samurai, was released in November 2007 and was produced entirely by TOMC3.
 The two had worked together previously on Kool Keith's Project Polaroid.